Skip to main content

 Certificate Lifecycle

 Every certificate in DokStamp has a status field that governs what actions can be performed on it and how it appears to the public.
+Status transitions are managed internally by the platform.

 Status values